Role of the OPCC

 - We challenge

-Excellent victim support, better policing, and fairer criminal justice service for all.
+Excellent victim support, accountable policing, and fairer criminal justice services for all.

 We will always be transparent and open about the work we do, our services and how we support our communities.